RyanHerrmann02/GuardianAngel/README.md

 countdown expires.
 The PMOS transistor, which is responsible for gating battery voltage into the Arduino, requires its gate to be pulled low at battery voltage (~7.4V) to power the board back on a different domain from the 5V RTC supply.
-A two-stage discrete transistor circuit was designed to bridge these domains...without connecting them directly.
+A two-stage discrete transistor circuit was designed to bridge these domains without connecting them directly.
 When the SQW pin fires and pulls low, current flows through a PNP transistor biased from the 5V rail, whose collector output drives the base of an NPN transistor referenced to ground.
 The NPN collector then pulls the PMOS gate